Carley Ernst

 Carley Monika Ernst (born 1 August 1994) is an Australian professional basketball player.

+Early life

+Ernst was born in Melbourne, Victoria, in the suburb of Dandenong.

 Career

 Ernst began her professional career in 2009 when she joined the Australian Institute of Sport (AIS) for the 2009–10 WNBL season.
 She managed just four games in her first season and went on to sit out the entire 2010–11 season after undergoing a second knee operation.
 She returned to the AIS line-up in 2011–12 and played out her first full season.
 She subsequently earned WNBL Rookie of the Year honours after averaging 9.1 points and 5.2 rebounds in 18 games.

 In May 2012, Ernst signed with the Dandenong Rangers for the 2012–13 WNBL season.
 In 23 games for Dandenong, she averaged 6.1 points and 3.5 rebounds per game.
 During the 2013 off-season, she played for the Kilsyth Cobras.

 In June 2013, Ernst signed with the Canberra Capitals for the 2013–14 WNBL season.
 In 24 games for Canberra, she averaged 9.4 points and 4.0 rebounds per game.
 During the 2014 off-season, she remained in Canberra and continue her development at Basketball Australia's Centre of Excellence.

 On 11 June 2014, Ernst signed with the Adelaide Lightning for the 2014–15 WNBL season.
 In 22 games for Adelaide, she averaged 6.9 points and 3.5 rebounds per game.
 During the 2015 off-season, she played for the Waverley Falcons.

 On 3 June 2015, Ernst signed with the Perth Lynx for the 2015–16 WNBL season.
 She helped lead the Lynx to a second place regular season finish with a 16–8 win–loss record, and went on to score 17 points in the team's semi-final win over the first-seeded Townsville Fire.
 With the win, the Lynx advanced to the WNBL grand final for the first time since 1999.
 There they were outclassed by the defending champion Townsville (who made it to the grand final via the preliminary final), losing the best-of-three series 2–0.
 She appeared in all 27 games for the Lynx in 2015–16, averaging 11.6 points and 3.6 rebounds per game.
 She remained in Perth during the 2016 off-season and joined the Kalamunda Eastern Suns of the State Basketball League.